vishavgarg/notes-storage-js/README.md

 # notes-storage-js
-Magic notes- where you can store the notes and its description in the local storage
+Magic notes- where you can store the notes and its description in the local storage and also delete it